DNA64/FreeShopNX/README.md

 No TItle Keys or completed `FreeShopNX.txt` file will be provided from this repo.

-Credits to Adubbz for Tik and Cert installation with TinFoil, XorTool for the eNXhop base and UI, Reisyukaku for on-system title installation via BogInstaller, and SimonMKWii for the icon.
+Credits to Adubbz for Tik and Cert installation with TinFoil, XorTroll for the eNXhop base and UI, Reisyukaku for on-system title installation via BogInstaller, and SimonMKWii for the icon.

 Note: You'll probably get banned.